ntieu4328/Cybersecurity-Learning-Journal/Processes.md

 Enumeration:
 * nmap the IP to look for open ports and versions of them
+* `nmap -sP (IP)/24` - scan devices on network
+ * can find network ip with cmd -> ipconfig -> default gateway
+* unknown or Amazon devices can be personal important devices

 Enumeration of website:
 * gobuster website to look for directories